 - Gone with the Wind shows a tattered Confederate flag flying over the train yard scene.

 - Seen during the attack in Pearl Harbor, a ruined American flag floating in the water.

-- Encyclopedia Brown: In a moment of In-Universe Fridge Logic, Encyclopedia realizes that a man lauded as a hero shouldn't have gotten a medal because according to the story being told, the man saw the flag over a fort (that had been taken over by hostile Native Americans) flying in the rain; this should have at least given him cause for concern (as army regulations hold that flags should be put away in inclement weather), but he led the wagon train down the pass into the fort anyway.
+- Encyclopedia Brown: In "The Case of the Wagon Master", in a moment of In-Universe Fridge Logic, Encyclopedia realizes that a man lauded as a hero shouldn't have gotten a medal because according to the story being told, the man saw the flag over a fort (that had been taken over by hostile Native Americans) flying in the rain after dark; this should have at least given him cause for concern (as army regulations hold that flags should be put away at sunset or in inclement weather), but he led the wagon train down the pass into the fort anyway.

-- The Star Trek episode "The Omega Glory" shows an After the End version of Earth following a nuclear war, with one faction being descendants of their version of Americans, complete with a ruined Old Glory.
+- The Star Trek: The Original Series episode "The Omega Glory" shows an After the End version of Earth following a nuclear war, with one faction being descendants of their version of Americans, complete with a ruined Old Glory.

 - Savage Skies, a mid-'90s PBS documentary miniseries about severe weather, at one point showed a shredded but still flying Puerto Rican flag in the aftermath of Hurricane Luis.

 - The Johnny Cash song "Ragged Old Flag": "I take that back, I'm mighty proud of that ragged old flag!"